numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 (:ref:`NEP32`, accepted without significant complaints).

-Given that they were clearly outside of NumPy's scope, moving them to a separate ``numpy-financial`` package and removing them from NumPy after a deprecation period made sense.
+Given that they were clearly outside of NumPy's scope, moving them to a separate ``numpy-financial`` package (which gave users an easy uption to update their code - just a simply `pip install numpy-financial`) and removing them from NumPy after a deprecation period made sense.

 Alternatives